-Greg’s work in the privacy space includes compliance and implementation consulting on laws like the California Consumer Protection Act (CCPA), the European General Data Protection Regulation (GDPR), the state data breach notification laws, the Fair Credit Reporting Act (FCRA), the FTC Red Flags rule, and a myriad of other global, federal, state, and local privacy laws.
+Greg’s work in the privacy space includes compliance and implementation consulting for more than 500 companies on laws such as the California Consumer Protection Act (CCPA), the Virginia Consumer Data Protection Act (VCDPA), the Colorado Privacy Act (CPA), the Connecticut Data Privacy Act (CTDPA), the European General Data Protection Regulation (GDPR), the state data breach notification laws, the Fair Credit Reporting Act (FCRA), the FTC Red Flags rule, PCI-DSS mandates for credit card security, CAN-SPAM marketing email laws, the Telephone Consumer Protection Act (TCPA), FinCEN and other anti–money laundering rules, the Children’s Online Privacy Protection Act, the Massachusetts Data Security Regulations, and a myriad of other global, federal, state, and local privacy laws.

 With more than 20 years of experience with the unique problems and challenges facing retailers, Greg counsels these clients through consumer class actions, real estate litigation, privacy and data security concerns, product and premises liability cases, and similar issues.
 In 2014 and 2015, Law360 named him an MVP for retail and ecommerce.
 His operational and compliance counseling involves matters arising from credit cards, gift cards, employee background checks, anti–money laundering plans, advertising and sales, data collection and privacy, and loyalty, layaway, and shoplifting prevention programs.